tindy-chu/react-comprehensive-setup/README.md

 - For local development, public/env.js is generated when we run 'yarn dev' or update ./.env.
 - For production, environment variables in the Docker container are combined with ./env to create env.js.
-- That means we can update env.js in the container executing by:
+- That means we can update env.js in the container by executing:

 ```bash
 docker run -e HELLO=testing react-comprehensive-setup